SwedbankPay/developer.swedbankpay.com/checkout/v3/set-up.md

   for testing environment.
 -   **Merchant details:** Here you will find information about your account.

-An Access Token is neccessary, since it will be used together with Payee ID to validate transactions.
+An Access Token is necessary, since it will be used together with Payee ID to validate transactions.
 The Payee ID will serve as the door and your token is the key.

 -   Navigate to "Access Tokens" at the top of the page.
 -   Choose "Add" and name the Token.
 Suggestion is to name it according to what environment it is created in.
--   Your Token will only be fully visable upon creation.
+-   Your Token will only be fully visible upon creation.
 For security purposes, we will mask it like shown in the example above.
 If you need to keep track of it, please save it externally in a safe place as it will remain encrypted.